HussainAther/philosophy/neuro/comptheory.md

 ## Parallel models

 Sequential models can be powerful, but AI researchers have shown their ineffectiveness in simulation of fundamental cognitive processes in areas of pattern recognition and knowledge storage and retrieval.
-The differnces between human brains and computer science phenomena only furthers these issues.
+The differences between human brains and computer science phenomena only furthers these issues.
 Humans and computers use very different methods of storing memory as well as methods of connectivity among humans neurons against artificial ones.